-I am honored to present the Annual Budget for Fiscal Year 2023-24, including projections for Fiscal Years 2024 -25 and 2025-26.
-Submitting a recommended annual budget is a task assigned by City Charter to the City Manager.
+I am honored to present the recommended Annual Budget for Fiscal Year 2023-24, including projections for Fiscal Years 2024-25 and 2025-26.
+Submitting a recommended annual budget is a task assigned by City Charter to the City Manager, and this is my second as the City's Interim City Manager.
 As in years past, the budget being delivered is balanced, and it includes all the technical information as required by law.